humhub/documentation/docs/admin/server-setup.md

 ## Mail

-If e-mails should be sent directly from this server, an SMTP server must be installed.
+If emails are supposed to be sent directly from this server, an SMTP server has to be installed.

 ### Postfix